Kartaverse/Kartaverse-Docs/docs/fuses.md

         vTextFromFile > vTextFromSubtitle > Text+

-The vTextFromSubtitles node supports both "flat" and immersive 360VR text caption creation through the use of image projection conversion nodes.
+The vTextFromSubtitles node supports both "flat" and immersive 360VR text caption creation through the use of an image projection conversion node like Kartaverse's "kvrPlane" fuse.